-There’s an ongoing debate about whether cordless tools match up to the performance of corded models.
+There’s an ongoing debate about whether battery-powered nail guns match up to the performance of corded models.
 With finish nailers, however, the argument is different because there are no corded electric models; instead, the alternative to cordless is pneumatic finish nailers.
-These are powered by an air compressor, via a high-pressure hose connected to the tool.
+These rely on air pressure from an external source and are attached to an air compressor via a high-pressure hose.

-Pneumatic finish nailers can be quite stiff, restricting movement, but they have their advantages.
-They are lighter, generally cheaper, and have no internal motor so they are very durable.
-Disadvantages are considerable too, however: There’s the cost of the compressor, a large piece of equipment that’s cumbersome to move around and requires an electrical power source.
+Pneumatic nailer hoses can be quite stiff, restricting movement, but these nailers have their advantages.
+They are lighter, generally cheaper, and have no internal motor, so they are very durable.
+However, disadvantages are considerable: There’s the cost of the compressor, a large piece of equipment that’s cumbersome to move around and requires an electrical power source.
 Compressors also demand regular maintenance.
 Finally, there’s the high-pressure hose, which is heavy and pricey.
 Cordless finish nailers therefore seem very convenient and are increasingly popular.

-There are actually two types of cordless finish nailer.
-In addition to those that run entirely off battery power are models with a smaller battery and a gas cartridge (often just referred to as fuel).
-The battery creates a spark that ignites a small amount of gas, quite literally “firing’” the nail.
-This type of cordless finish nailer predates 100 percent battery-powered models, and they have been popular with professionals for some time.
-However, they are expensive and gas cartridges must be replaced regularly—on a daily basis in some professional environments.
+There are actually two types of cordless finish nail guns.
+In addition to those that run entirely off lithium-ion battery power, there are models with a smaller battery and a gas cartridge (often just referred to as fuel).
+The battery creates a spark that ignites a small amount of gas, quite literally “firing” the nail.
+These gas-powered nail guns predate 100 percent battery-powered models, and they have been popular with professionals for some time.
+However, they are expensive, and gas cartridges must be replaced regularly—on a daily basis in some professional environments.
 With the introduction of powerful battery-only finish nailers, often from the same manufacturer, there has been some decline in the use of gas models.

-Manufacturers may give an estimate of how many nails can be driven per charge, but this will depend on the length of nail and the material being fixed.
-So real-world experience might be very different.
+Manufacturers may give an estimate of how many nails can be driven per charge, but this will depend on the length of the nail and the material being fixed, so real-world experience might be very different.